mauser001/stark-eth-trader/README.md

 WALLET - your public wallet address
 X - your private key
-SELL_PERCENT - percent of your total amount that should be traded within one trade TRADE_GAIN - percent gain you want minimum for a trade TRADE_FILE - relative path to the trading data file, make sure it exists and has the initial content:
+SELL_PERCENT - percent of your total amount that should be traded within one trade TRADE_GAIN_PROMILLE - promille gain you want minimum for a trade TRADE_FILE - relative path to the trading data file, make sure it exists and has the initial content:
 ```json
 [